-Survey of Chinese history, including the social, cultural, political and institutional development from early times to the present.
-Confucianism both in thought and social practice, dynastic cycles.
-China's response to Western influence, nationalist revolution, the rise and triumph of the Chinese Communist Party and Maoism and the two Chinas since 1945 will be the major areas of emphasis.
+Survey of Chinese history, including the social, cultural and political and development from early times to the present.
+Confucianism both in thought and social practice, dynastic cycles, China's response to Western influence, nationalist revolution, the rise and triumph of the Chinese Communist Party and the two Chinas since 1945 will be the major area of emphasis.
+ENG 101 is recommended.
+Prerequisite: EASIA 210 or ENG 101 is recommended.
 Mandatory decimal grading.

-Introduction to Contemporary China (5)

-Introduction to post-1949 China designed for students with little or no background in China.
+Introduction to Contemporary China (5) Introduction to post-1949 China designed for students with little or no background in China.
 A basic knowledge of the people, their history, culture, political and social systems, economics, education and world view will be presented.
 Mandatory decimal grading.
+Prerequisites: ENG 101.

-Introduction to Japanese Civilization (5)

-Survey of Japanese history, including the social, cultural, political and institutional development from early times to the present.
+Introduction to Japanese Civilization (5) Survey of Japanese history, including the social, cultural, political and institutional development from early times to the present.
 The divine nature of the imperial institution, the rise and fall of feudal aristocracy, the Meiji Restoration, the modernization, industrialization, rise and decline of Japanese militarism will be the major areas of emphasis.
+Prerequisites: ENG 101.
 Mandatory decimal grading.

-EAST ASIA 297, 298, 299
+EAST ASIA 297, 298, 299 Special Project (1,2,3)